 Firstly, a relatively small percentage of the population speaks English, or any other language other than Italian.
 So that can create some barriers to start.
 But primarily, each area is unique unto itself.
 Laws are interpreted differently from location to location, so the requisites for importation of house hold goods and relocation operations are different from city to city.
 For instance, it takes about 4-5 days to obtain a parking permit in Milan, with a cost that can go from Euro 400 to Euro 800.
 While a parking permit in Rome takes 50 calendar days to obtain and the cost starts at Euro 1000 and can go anywhere up to Euro 3000.

 Another aspect to be aware of when moving to Italy is the documentation requirements for importation into each port: every port (or airport) wants a different set of documents.
 Indeed every customs broker in the same port may have different requirements.
 Fundamentally, Customs want proof that you are moving to Italy on a permanent basis and want transferees to apply for and obtain a Residence Certificate before the shipment arrives.
 But that can take up to 12 months, by which time the house hold goods have already arrived at the port or airport.
 So what do you do?
 Well the shipment has to be imported under bond.
 Which means Customs is accepting an insurance policy (which the mover arranges, it’s invisible to the client) instead of taking the money that would technically be due for VAT and Taxes in lieu of the fact that the transferee has to do all the motions necessary to obtain the Residence Certificate (which is not an easy matter, before you can get the certificate you need to apply for and provide other documents first) within 12 months of arrival.

-But wait, there’s more: brokers and moving companies may have to ask for supporting documents as well, such as a letter on headed paper from the transferee’s Employer stating why he is moving to the country.
+But wait, there’s more: brokers and companies handling removals to Italy may have to ask for supporting documents as well, such as a letter on headed paper from the transferee’s Employer stating why he is moving to the country.